Karin Öberg: Discovery of a complex molecule in a protoplanetary disk

 On April 9, 2015, the Öberg Astrochemistry Group published a paper stating they detected the first complex carbon molecule in a protoplanetary disk, this molecule being methyl cyanide.
 Methyl cyanide (CH3CN) is thought to be important for the origins of life because it contains carbon-nitrogen bonds, which make up amino acids, the building blocks of proteins.
 Up until this discovery, it was unclear if these molecules could exist in abundance in young disks because of their turbulent and chaotic nature.
 Using the Atacama Large Millimeter/submillimeter Array (ALMA), Öberg's group was able to survey the orbital debris of the newly formed star MWC 480, to discover enough methyl cyanide to fill all of Earth's oceans and the presence of other simpler molecules such as hydrogen cyanide.
-This discovery is significant because it shows that the backbone of life, complex carbon bonds, are not exclusive to our Solar System.
+This discovery is significant because it shows that the backbone of life, complex carbon bonds, are not exclusive to the Solar System.
 In an interview, Öberg stated that comet records suggest the presence of complex organic molecules in other protoplanetary disks as well.

 The finding was published in the scientific journal Nature (volume 520), titled "The comet-like composition of a protoplanetary disk as revealed by complex cyanides."
 It also had media coverage in The Washington Post and LA Times, along with a press release from the National Radio Astronomy Observatory (NRAO).